A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Distributed averaging dynamic output controller

 \subsection{Optimality analysis}

-We aim to study how generation should be adjusted in order to meet the step change in frequency independent demand and simultaneously minimize the cost that comes from the deviation in the power generated.
-We now introduce an optimization problem, which we call the optimal generation regulation problem (OGR), that can be used to achieve this goal.

-A quadratic cost is supposed to be incurred when \ank{the generation output at bus $j$ is $p_j^M$.} Note that quadratic cost functions are frequently used in the literature, \cite{zhaomallada, lavaei2012zero}, motivated by the fact that a convex function can be locally approximated by a quadratic one.
-The problem is to find the vector $p^M$ that minimizes this total cost and simultaneously achieves power balance.
-More precisely, the following optimization problem is considered

-\ank{where $q_j$ are positive cost coefficients associated with the generation cost at bus $j$.
-Note that more general quadratic cost functions can be considered, following similar approaches as in relevant literature (e.g. \cite{trip2017distributed}).
-However, we opt for the cost functions in \eqref{Problem_To_Min} for simplicity.} The equality constraint in~\eqref{Problem_To_Min} requires all the frequency-independent \il{loads} to be matched by the total generation.
-This ensures that when system \eqref{sys1} is at equilibrium, then frequency will be at its nominal value, as follows from summing \eqref{sys1b}--\eqref{sys1c} at equilibrium over all buses.

-Within the paper, we aim to specify properties on the control dynamics of $p^M$, described in \eqref{dynsys}, that ensure that those quantities converge to values at which optimality can be guaranteed for \eqref{Problem_To_Min}.
-Below, we demonstrate how the controller gains in \eqref{p_command}--\eqref{input_description} can be chosen to ensure that the equilibrium points of the system are solutions\footnote{Note that an equilibrium point is a solution to the OGR problem when at that point \ank{the value of $p^M$ is optimal for \eqref{Problem_To_Min}.}} to the OGR problem \eqref{Problem_To_Min}.
-We will then demonstrate in the subsequent section, how convergence to optimality can be achieved.
+Within the paper, we aim to provide conditions on generation dynamics, described by \eqref{dynsys}, such that convergence to an optimal point of \eqref{Problem_To_Min} is guaranteed.
+Proposition \ref{optthm} below provides conditions on how the controller gains in \eqref{p_command}--\eqref{input_description} should be selected such that the equilibria of the system are solutions\footnote{Note that an equilibrium point is a solution to the OGR problem when at that point {the value of $p^M$ is optimal for \eqref{Problem_To_Min}.}} to the considered optimization problem \eqref{Problem_To_Min}.
+We will then show in the following section, how convergence to optimality can be achieved.